web3normad/lido-code-review/README.md

 # Lido Smart Contract Analysis
-## Part 1 - Core Contract & Interfaces Review
+## Core Contract & Interfaces Review

 ### Overview
 Lido is an Ethereum liquid staking protocol that addresses the challenge of frozen staked ETH on the Consensus Layer by making it available for transfers and DeFi operations on the Execution Layer.
 This analysis covers the main contract interfaces and core functionality.